slead/biosys-web/README.md

 ## Build for UAT

-Run `ng build --env=uat` to build the project for UAT.
+Run `ng build --env=uat --prod --build-optimizer` to build the project for UAT.
 The build artifacts will be stored in the `dist/` directory.

 ## Build for production

-Run `ng build --env=prod` to build the project for production.
+Run `ng build --env=prod --prod --build-optimizer` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests